marjohnsen/shellsmith_workspace/README.md

 `.shellsmith/` - a submodule containing the ShellSmith itself

+You can of course add more directories as you see fit..

 ### Environment Variables

 The following environment variables are available to you when executing the scripts through `shell run`:

+`$SHELLSMITH_ROOT` - Path to the ShellSmith repo itself.
+This is also a submodule of the workspace.<br>
 `$SHELLSMITH_WORKSPACE` - Path to the workspace repo<br>
 `$SHELLSMITH_DOTFILES` - Path to `dotfiles/`<br>
 `$SHELLSMITH_APPS` - Path to `app/`<br>